 Vendor Selection and Contract Negotiation

 Choosing the right EHR vendor is a critical step.
 Review multiple options to compare features, flexibility, and cost.
-Schedule demos to get a hands-on look at how each system works.
-Pay attention to how well each solution aligns with your specific needs, as discussed in the previous section.
+Arrange demonstrations so as to personally witness what each system does.
+Identify which solution is most suited for your unique requirements, as defined earlier.

 Data Migration and System Setup